 Dolichocephaly: The head is long and narrow.
 This shape most often occurs as a result of the baby spending most of the time on his/her side.
 Lying on the side is common in premature babies at a neonatal intensive-care unit.
 This deformity is a serious problem which should be treated using a remoulding orthosis in case it is a moderate to severe degree deformity.

-• The head is unusually long and narrow with no visible edge along the sagittal suture.
+The head shows the following characteristics • The head is unusually long and narrow with no visible edge along the sagittal suture. • Asymmetry may occur at the right and left diagonal dimension.

-Suture Craniosynostosis.
+The shape of a baby’s head with Dolichocephaly looks like the shape of a baby’s head with Sagittal Suture Craniosynostosis.
 Physician should carry out an examination to distinguish Craniosynostosis from positional deformity.Torticollis and effect of positioning: Flattening might worsen after the birth, especially if the

-Torticollisneck muscles are in tension, weakened or asymmetrical.
+neck muscles are in tension, weakened or asymmetrical.
 This condition is known as Torticollis and contributes to problems with the head shape by preventing the head from turning to one side.
 Torticollis must be treated together with the use of a cranial remoulding orthosis.
 Torticollis treatment usually takes place 2–3 times per week.

 A home exercise program is also important.
 It helps maintain proper length of the neck muscles and supports function of these muscles in common activities such as turning, sitting, crawling and playing.
 In addition to Torticollis, another cause of postnatal deformational Plagiocephaly may be long-lasting lying on the back against a hard surface – e.g. child seats, car seats, swings, pram.
 Before 1992, children used to be put to bed on their bellies which kept the weight from the rear of their head.
 A very successful campaign „Sleeping on the back“ has significantly reduced the incidence of the Sudden Infant Death Syndrome (SIDS), but on the other hand, using child seats and putting children to bed to sleep on their back throughout the night has helped develop head deformities.

-as Craniosynostosis.
+Craniosynostosis: One of less frequent causes of an unusual head shape is a condition known as Craniosynostosis.
 Some types of Craniosynostosis manifest themselves like Plagiocephaly.
 Craniosynostosis is caused by one or more cranial sutures accreting prematurely, resulting in the skull growing into an unusual shape.
 Physician distinguishes between the two conditions according to medical examinations.
 If Craniosynostosis is suspected, the specialist will order finer tests, such as CT or MR, to confirm the diagnosis.
 If a child has Craniosynostosis, a surgery to rearrange the skull bones is indicated.
 Both the brain and skull can grow normally then.
+The shape of children’s heads with Craniosynostosis varies depending on which suture is impaired and to what extent.
+Only physician can diagnose Craniosynostosis.
+Children experiencing any symptoms described below should be sent to a physician in order to exclude Craniosynostosis:

-• Children with diagnosed Plagiocephaly whose condition is not improving or is worsening despite therapy using a cranial orthosis in compliance with the treatment program.
+• Children with an unusual head shape and a palpable or visible seam along the cranial suture. • The child’s head shape is worsening despite positioning. • Children with diagnosed Plagiocephaly whose condition is not improving or is worsening despite therapy using a cranial orthosis in compliance with the treatment program.

 Craniosynostosis is a contraindication for the cranial remoulding orthosis therapy.